-- 1. Tasmania will contribute \$244.3 million in 2019-20. - The \$244.3 million includes an \$11.0 million Budget Neutral Adjustment as a result of changes to Commonwealth and State roles and responsibilities under Schedule F of the 2011 National Health Reform Agreement.
+- 1. The Northern Territory will contribute \$103.6 million in 2019-20. - The \$103.6 million includes a \$3.8 million Budget Neutral Adjustment as a result of changes to Commonwealth and State roles and responsibilities under Schedule F of the 2011 National Health Reform Agreement.
 The Budget Neutral Adjustment will be escalated at 3.5 per cent per annum. - 3.
-The remaining contribution of \$233.3 million in 2019-20 will be escalated as per Clause 4. - a.
-Table 1 outlines Tasmania's financial contribution each year from 2019-20 to 2022-23. - b.
-The reallocation as per Clauses 11-15 in this Schedule will determine Tasmania's contribution for 2023-24. - i.
-Tasmania's reallocated contribution will be escalated as per Clause 4.
+The remaining contribution of \$99.8 million in 2019-20 will be escalated by 4.0 per cent per annum to account for inflation and population changes. - a.
+The escalation rate may be reassessed by the Parties following each independent review of NDIS costs. - b.
+Table 1 outlines the Northern Territory's financial contribution each year from 2019-20 to 2022-23:

-TABLE 1: TASMANIA'S CONTRIBUTIONS (MILLIONS)
+TABLE 1: THE NORTHERN TERRITORY CONTRIBUTIONS (MILLIONS)

-2019-20 2020-21 2021-22 2022-23 Total \$244.3 \$254.0 \$264.1 \$274.6
+2019-20 2020-21 2021-22 2022-23 Total \$103.6 \$107.7 \$112.0 \$116.5

-- 4. The escalation rate will be a fixed rate of 4.0 per cent per annum to account for inflation and population changes. - a.
-The 4.0 per cent escalation rate will not be reviewed prior to the 2028 review of NDIS costs.
-Tasmania will not seek any variation of the 4.0 per cent escalation rate prior to the 2028 review. - b.
-The escalation rate may be reassessed by the Parties following the 2028 review, and any subsequent independent review of NDIS costs after 2028. - 5.
-Tasmania's contribution will pay for participant supports, including: - a. individualised support packages for Scheme participants; and - b.
-Information, Linkages and Capacity Building and other general supports as described by section 13(2) of the NDIS Act. - 6.
-Tasmania's cash contributions will be made in advance, within the first two working days of each quarter, following receipt of an invoice from the NDIA. - 7.
-Tasmania's cash contributions will be adjusted to take into account end of transition arrangements and in-kind funding contributions, as outlined in Schedule B.
+- 4. The Northern Territory's contribution will pay for participant supports, including: - a. individualised support packages for Scheme participants; and - b.
+Information, Linkages and Capacity Building and other general supports as described by section 13(2) of the NDIS Act. - 5.
+The Northern Territory's cash contributions will be made in advance, within the first two working days of each quarter, following receipt of an invoice from the NDIA. - 6.
+The Northern Territory's cash contributions will be adjusted to take into account end of transition arrangements and in-kind funding contributions, as outlined in Schedule B. - 7.
+The Northern Territory's quarterly invoices from the NDIA will be equal to one quarter of the annual contribution identified in Table 1, subject to the adjustments outlined in Clause 6.